s-kostyaev/ivy-erlang-complete/README.md

 ## Current state

-For now project is useful but can contain some bugs.
+For now project is useful for production erlang development.
+There are some minor issues with context identifying.
+In this cases accuracy sacrificed for speed.
+Also comleting for functions in modules with export_all directive doesn't work.
+I can implement it.
+But I don't do it.
+This implementation well be very slow.
+Also I think that export_all is bad practice.

 There are context sensitive completions for:
 * local variables
 * local functions
 * module names